tmgthb/Autonomous-Agents/README.md

 - Auto-GPTs outperforms supervised state-of-the-art Imitiation Learning (IL) models with GPT4 in WebShop- and ALFWorld-benchmarks in unknown external environments.
 - Additional opinions algorithm improves performance, which takes into account additional opinions from external expert models.

 ---

+#### 2nd of June 2023

+- MathChat: Describes a solid conversational MATH problem solving in four step process.
+- Describes the prompts used.

+---